Antony I. Ginnane

-Antony I. Ginnane is an Australian film producer best known for his work in the exploitation field.
+Antony I. "Tony" Ginnane is an Australian film producer, best known for his work in the exploitation genre.
 He was head of the Screen Producers Association of Australia from 2008 to 2011.

-A CD of themes from fourteen of his films was produced in 2008 by Philip Powers and released by 1M1 Records.
+Early life and education

-Biography
+Antony I. Ginnane, known as Tony Ginnane, studied law at Melbourne University where he was involved in the Film Society, and published a film magazine, Film Chronicle.
+He wrote, produced, and directed a low-budget feature, Sympathy in Summer (1971), during this time.

-Early career
+Filmmaking career

-Ginnane studied law at Melbourne University where he was involved in the Film Society, and published a film magazine, Film Chronicle.
-He wrote, produced and directed a low-budget feature, Sympathy in Summer (1971).
+Ginnane has been described as "Australia's Roger Corman", or Australia's equivalent to Robert Lippert.

 In 1970 he established a small distribution company, Studio Films, in Melbourne which imported several art house and exploitation films, and began attending Cannes Film Festival regularly.
 Among the films he distributed in Australia were Wind from the East and The Vampire Happening.